Hamster Exercise Balls

 Hamsters can run over 5.5 miles (9 km) every single night.
 With so much much energy to burn, it’s hard to imagine any cage could be big enough for them, so a hamster exercise ball may seem like a logical purchase for any new hamster owner.
 However, a ball may not be the right choice and in this article I’m going to explain why.

 Hamster exercise balls do have some pros.
 Such fast, energetic creatures can easily slip away from you when allowed to roam freely, exposing them to dangers around the home such as electric wires, mouse traps, or anything nasty hidden away under the sofa or fridge.
 A ball is one solution to over-adventurous hamsters; it keeps them contained, stopping them from slipping into small gaps, while the larger and more brightly coloured shape is far easier for a human to spot than a sneaky little critter.
-Hamster balls are also cheap, readily available, easy to store, and provide a safe way for small children to interact with their pets.
+Hamster balls are also cheap, readily available, easy to store and provide a safe way for small children to interact with their pets.
 But despite all these obvious benefits, a hamster ball may actually do more harm than good.

 Bending their Backs

 The first problem with hamster exercise balls is that they can force your hamster to arch its back.
 This is the same problem that many wheels have, despite the fact that hamsters are so small.
 A minimum wheel diameter of 8” is recommended for Syrian hamsters, while dwarfs are usually okay with a 6” wheel.
 The same rules apply to exercise balls.
-The ball you give your hamster should be appropriate for their size.
+The ball you give your hamster should be appropriate for its size.
 As there is a lot of variation even within Syrians, it’s possible that 8” is still too small for your individual pet so it’s important to be careful which ball you choose.
 You don’t need a ball so large that your hamster can sit in it and be completely flat, but it is important to make sure the curve is not too steep.
 In order to tell if your hamster needs a bigger wheel or ball, watch them running and look at the back of their neck.
 If their head is tilting upwards it is time for an upgrade.
 Hamsters are very agile, and, being burrowing creatures, they can tolerate some bending, but if their head is tilted back it means their spine is bending to a degree that, if not addressed soon, could cause permanent damage.

 Hamster exercise balls nearly always come with holes or slits in them to allow for air to get in.
-However, these are not always large enough, since being too big would present a risk of your hamster chewing their way through the plastic.
+However, these are not always large enough, since being too big would present a risk of your hamster chewing its way through the plastic.
 This can mean the ventilation inside the ball is not sufficient and the small plastic ball can become hot and stuffy, making it an unpleasant place for your hamster to be.
-If you do decide to use a ball, you should limit the length of time your hamster is allowed to be in the ball to an absolute maximum of 15 minutes at a time, so as to ensure they do not become too hot.
+If you do decide to use a ball, you should limit the length of time your hamster is allowed to be in the ball to an absolute maximum of 15 minutes at a time, to ensure they do not become too hot.

 Many hamster exercise balls are pretty, bright colours, which makes them appealing to young children.
 But hamsters already have poor eyesight and these colours, or even the slightly cloudy clear plastic ones, can make it extremely hard for your hamster to see where it is going.
 When a hamster is underground in the dark it is also unable to see its way around, but unlike in a ball, it has a way to combat this.
 Hamsters use their whiskers to feel where they are going, which helps them detect objects that are close to them and tells them how narrow their tunnel is.
 In a ball, however, hamsters cannot use their whiskers to feel their way around, which can make for an extremely disorientating experience.
 The ball also limits their use of their other senses, such as hearing and smell, which hamsters also heavily rely on in the wild.
 Not being able to see may result in them slamming into furniture or walls, which is not only distressing but risks injury.
 This is exacerbated by the fact that they cannot stop the ball once they have started rolling.